jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/5- Maps.md

 The array that `immutable_array` originally pointed to is still 5 items long.
 It's just that we told `immutable_array` to point to a new, different array- one that was the result of calling `Enum.slice` on the original `immutable_array`.

 Imagine if you could start calling yourself Germany and then the entire country of Germany could no longer be found.
-Germany would still exist- you didn't mutate it- but everyone that was looking for Germany found you instead.
+Germany would still exist -- you didn't mutate it -- but everyone that was looking for Germany found you instead.

 That's what it's like reassigning a variable.